dapphub/ds-math/README.rst

 |readthedocs|  |chat|

 DS-Math provides arithmetic functions for the common numerical primitive types of Solidity.
-You can safely add, subtract, multiply, and divide ``uint256`` and ``uint128`` numbers without fear of integer overflow.
-You can also conveniently find the minimum and maximum of two ``uint256``, ``uint128``, or ``int256`` numbers.
+You can safely add, subtract, multiply, and divide ``uint`` numbers without fear of integer overflow.
+You can also find the minimum and maximum of two numbers.

-Additionally, this package provides arithmetic functions for new two higher level numerical concepts called Wad and Ray.
-These are used to represent decimal numbers using a ``uint128``, as the Solidity compiler does not yet support fixed-point mathematics natively (e.g. representing the number ``3.141592`` as ``3141592``).
+Additionally, this package provides arithmetic functions for new two higher level numerical concepts called wad (18 decimals) and ray (27 decimals).
+These are used to represent fixed-point decimal numbers.

-A Wad is a decimal number with 18 digits of precision and a Ray is a decimal number with 27 digits of precision.
+A wad is a decimal number with 18 digits of precision and a ray is a decimal number with 27 digits of precision.
 These functions are necessary to account for the difference between how integer arithmetic behaves normally, and how decimal arithmetic should actually work.
-A brief example using ``wmul``, which returns the product of two Wads:
+A brief example using ``wmul``, which returns the product of a wad and another number:

 ::